NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 administrators may not have any administrative access to the secondaries.

 Administrative control over what zones are served from the configured name servers shifts completely from the server operator (consumer) to the "owner" (producer) of the catalog zone content.
-To prevent unintended provisioning of zones, consumer(s) MAY scope the set of admissible member zones by any means deemed suitable (such as statically, via regular expressions, or dynamically, by verifying against another database before accepting a member zone).
+To prevent unintended provisioning of zones, consumer(s) SHOULD scope the set of admissible member zones by any means deemed suitable (such as statically, via regular expressions, or dynamically, by verifying against another database before accepting a member zone).